SeokbyeongChae/coin-orderbook/README.md

 ## Points for improvemen
 + IPC communication needs to be changed to message queue
 + Frontend refactoring is needed
-+ app is excluded from the refactoring scope
++ App refactoring is needed(I'm considering deleting it from the repository)

 ## Description
 + Provide cryptocurrency prices from multiple exchanges in a single page